linode/docs/docs/security/backups/backing-up-your-data.md

 ### Linux

-Linux users should follow the instructions presented in the previous Setting Up Automatic Backups to a Linux Server\_ section of this guide.
+Linux users should follow the instructions presented in the previous [Set Up Automatic Backups to a Linux Server](#set-up-automatic-backups-to-a-linux-server) section of this guide.

 ### Mac OS X

-OS X users can also follow the instructions presented in the previous Setting Up Automatic Backups to a Linux Server\_ section of this guide.
+OS X users can also follow the instructions presented in the previous [Set Up Automatic Backups to a Linux Server](#set-up-automatic-backups-to-a-linux-server) section of this guide.
 The only difference is that you do not have to install rsync, and you have to change the use of the `date` variable slightly.
 Your final rsync command in Step 7 should look like this:

     rsync -ahvz --delete --link-dest=~/backups/public_orig user@production_server:~/public ~/backups/public_$(date +%Y-%m-%d)